brinktrade/brink-sdk/README.md

 /**
  * ownerAddress: address of the account owner
  * provider: an ethers.js provider
  * signer: an ethers.js signer.
 Transactions to the account will be signed by this signer.
-Does not have to be the
+Does not have to be the account owner
- * account owner
+ * verifiers: array of custom verifier definitions
  **
-const account = brink.account(ownerAddress, { provider, signer })
+const account = brink.account(ownerAddress, { provider, signer, verifiers })
 ```

 ### Read-only Methods